Velociraptor Security Configuration

 This allows events to be recorded and also be automatically acted upon with a server event query using the watch_monitoring() plugin.

-You can forward server event logs to a remote syslog server by setting the value in the Logging.remote_syslog_server part of the config.
+You can forward server event logs to a remote syslog server by setting the value in the Logging.remote_syslog_server setting in the config.
 We recommend this be done to archive audit logs.

 However, much more interestingly, Velociraptor treats server audit events as simply another event query called Server.Audit.Logs.
 Therefore you can view it as just another server event artifact in the GUI.